usagov/vote-gov/README.md

 ### Installing Hugo

-In order to serve the `vote.gov` site locally, you will need to install the `hugo` command-line tool.
+In order to serve the future `vote.gov` site locally, you will need to install the `hugo` command-line tool.
 This can be installed easily via [Homebrew][homebrew-install] on Mac OS X with the following command in your Terminal.

 [homebrew-install]: http://brew.sh "Homebrew Installation"